 Eating disorder treatment that works — delivered at home

-Now taking patients in CA, TX, NY, and NJ, and expanding to more states soon
+Now taking patients ages 6-24 in CA, TX, NY, and NJ, and expanding to more states soon

 Our treatment philosophy

 Eating disorders are brain disorders

-People with eating disorders share powerful temperament traits that can be redirected toward positive behaviors.
-Learn about the underlying genetics and neurobiology of eating disorders to turn ED traits into strengths.
+People with eating disorders share powerful temperament traits and neurobiology that can be redirected toward positive behaviors.

 Food is healing

 Food is medicine.
 Food is social.
 Food is comfort.
 Food is fuel.
-Heal your child's relationship with food by helping them normalize eating behaviors and gain freedom around all foods.
+Heal your relationship with food by normalizing eating behaviors and gaining freedom around all foods.

 Health at every size

 Freedom from an eating disorder means not constantly thinking about food and your body.
-We help you get your child to a place of body acceptance and equip them to fight both the eating disorder and diet culture.
+We help you achieve body neutrality and skills to fight the eating disorder and diet culture.
 Eating disorders come in all shapes and sizes—and healthy bodies do too.

 Full recovery is possible

 We’ve designed Equip to be your last eating disorder treatment.
-Your family will learn skills to prevent relapse and manage stressors throughout life.
+Your family will learn skills to prevent relapse and manage the inevitable ups and downs of life.

-To ensure we’re delivering results for patients and families, your progress is continually and transparently measured to individualize your care and give you the best outcomes.
+To ensure we’re delivering results for patients and families, your progress is continually and transparently measured to individualize your care and achieve the best outcomes.

 Care should be accessible

-You don’t deserve an expensive, complicated, and inaccessible standard of care.
-We’ve brought together recovered patients and families, leading researchers, and innovative payors to give more families lasting recovery.
+We’ve brought together recovered patients and families, leading researchers, and forward-thinking payors to provide more families lasting recovery at home.